 Under Core isolation, click the Core isolation details link.

+Now toggle the switch for Memory integrity from Off to On.
 Windows will start checking for driver compatibility before enabling the memory integrity option.

 Close the Windows Security window and the Settings windows.